 The factors considered by IAIM when making a recommendation are the broker-dealer's ability to provide professional services, our experience with the broker-dealer, the broker-dealer's reputation, and the broker-dealer's quality of execution services and costs of such services, among other factors.
-However, our recommendation of IAA creates a significant conflict of interest because the receipt of additional compensation creates a strong incentive for IAIM to continue recommending IAA.
+However, our recommendation of ETCB creates a significant conflict of interest because the receipt of additional compensation to our affiliate creates a strong incentive for IAIM to continue recommending ETCB.